Standardizing vs Personalizing by TaskRabbit PM

-Sr PM at TaskRabbit for 1,5 years, previously in companies such as Target, Rosetta Stone, and American Express.
-European parents, he grew up in France, which is why he’s interested in languages.
-Has a degree in Marketing and an MBA.
-Has held various marketing positions, volunteered in an Ecuadorian jungle as well as worked in business in Mexico City, and brand in France.
-He talked his way into Product to his first PM job at Rosetta Stone.
+Deryan is the Senior PM at TaskRabbit for the past 2 years, and previously, he worked at companies such as Target, Rosetta Stone, and American Express.
+He grew up in France, which is why he’s interested in languages and has a degree in Marketing and an MBA.
+Also, he’s held various marketing positions, volunteered in an Ecuadorian jungle, worked in business in Mexico City, and worked in branding in France.
+Interestingly, he talked his way into his first Product Management role at Rosetta Stone.

 TaskRabbit is a brilliant two-sided marketplace company where people that need help with something can meet with the people that can help them with it.
 For example, if a person needs a hand in a move or to put together furniture they can connect with the TaskRabbit’s taskers and one will come and help them do it.
 The taskers set their hourly rate and do things for people for that price.
 “TaskRabbit is revolutionizing how work gets done.”